-Unsworth LaPlante, PLC provides invaluable assistance throughout Vermont with the process of creating a comprehensive estate plan.
+Unsworth LaPlante, PLLC provides invaluable assistance throughout Vermont with the process of creating a comprehensive estate plan.
 Estate planning is not just something which should be done by people who are classified as senior citizens, as an untimely death or incapacitating illness or injury could strike anyone at any time.

 You deserve to preserve and protect all you have worked for, so give us a call today at 802-879-7133 to get personalized advice on your estate plan.
 We can also answer questions you may have including:

 - What is involved in the estate planning process?

 - How can a Vermont estate planning lawyer help me?

 What is Involved in the Estate Planning Process?

 The estate planning process can be as simple as you want it to be or as complex as you need it to be.
 At its most basic, you estate plan should include a last will and testament.
 Your will can provide your instructions for all that should happen when you pass away.
 From specifying who should become a guardian to minor children or who should take care of your pets to declaring what happens to your assets and what you want your funeral to be like, your will can contain lots of clauses which give you more control over the future.